Northfield, Birmingham: Retail

-The former Grosvenor shopping centre, has been renamed 'Northfield Shopping Centre' and contains several leading retail stores including Iceland, JD Sports, Poundland, Greggs and Holland and Barrett.
-The shops in Northfield town centre run along what used to be the main A38 (Bristol Road South; the A38 proper now bypasses the town centre) and include McDonald's, Home Bargains, Aldi, B & M (opened March 2011), plus a Sainsbury's supermarket on the junction with Frankley Beeches Road (previously based in the Grosvenor shopping centre).
+The former Grosvenor shopping centre, has been renamed 'Northfield Shopping Centre' and contains several leading retail stores.
+The shops in Northfield town centre run along what used to be the main A38 (Bristol Road South; the A38 proper now bypasses the town centre), plus a supermarket on the junction with Frankley Beeches Road.
 There is also a covered market in the Bristol Rd shopping area.
 This shopping area serves a large region and is used by residents outside Northfield ward itself.

 In June 2010, Northfield Radio Link scheme was launched across the town centre to allow shops to quickly share information with each other, security and the police to make the town safer.

 A traditional farmers' market is held on the second Saturday of the month from 9-1:30 at Kings Norton Green and a car boot sale is held most Saturdays during the year in a field on Merrits Brook Lane.

-The town is home to a number of local and national banking branches, including HSBC, Lloyd's Bank, Halifax, Nationwide Building Society and The West Bromwich Building Society.